hackclub/hackclub/workshops/discord_message_bot/README.md

 }
 ```

--The if statement just makes sure the user does !list in order to get the list.
+- The if statement just makes sure the user does !list in order to get the list.

--The first message creates an empty string named messageList.
+- The first message creates an empty string named messageList.

--The for loop cycles through all the key value pairs messages that the user has saved.
+- The for loop cycles through all the key value pairs messages that the user has saved.
 The inside of the loop adds the messageKey to the messageList.

--The final message sends the messageList string to the Discord channel.
+- The final message sends the messageList string to the Discord channel.

 ## Help Command